 This is how I completed the writing’s system “Manjikana”.
 Through its characteristics and innovations, it will travel together with the Japanese language through centuries.

-The flag and the coat of arms
+The flag and the seal

 The flag of the “Manjikana” system consists of an orange space, having the word “Manji” written in this system in white and takes up ½ of the flag’s height.
 The flag is built in the shape of 8×5 rectangle.